— Syrinq —

 It is everywhere, all around and within us, ever shifting the currents of the world.

 There was no time for pleasantries and social ties, treated as insignificant afterthoughts.
-It'd always been this and that, priority over anything else, going by so quickly that any muttered words from the prodigy herself were left in the air.
-Word went she would become a significance easily, an archmage, a force alongside a ruler, a legend within a lineage of legends.
+It'd always been this and that, priority over anything else, going by so quickly that any muttered words from the prodigy themself were left in the air.
+Word went they would become a significance easily, an archmage, a force alongside a ruler, a legend within a lineage of legends.
 For that reason, the little mage was shoved in a corner, witnessing the limitless magic while at the limitations of everything else.

 One had to embrace magic entirely to learn it.